NATO extends Stoltenberg term for a year due to Russia's war | Politics

 In February, Norway's government appointed Stoltenberg as head of the Scandinavian country's central bank and said it hoped he could start in his new role around Dec 1.

-Stoltenberg, 63, has described Russia's war on Ukraine as "the most serious security situation we have been in for decades."
-Stoltenberg has been praised for steering NATO through a difficult and divisive period under the Trump administration, when the US threatened not to come to the aid of member countries that weren't spending enough on defense.
+Stoltenberg, 63, has described Russia's war on Ukraine as "the most serious security situation we have been in for decades".
+Stoltenberg has been praised for steering NATO through a difficult and divisive period under the Trump administration, when the US threatened not to come to the aid of member countries that weren't spending enough on defence.

+Speaking to reporters on an Air Force One flight to Brussels on Wednesday, US National Security Advisor Jake Sullivan said Biden and Stoltenberg have "developed a relationship of trust".

+"Secretary-General Stoltenberg has played an instrumental role in helping secure the powerful unity you've seen at NATO through this crisis," Sullivan said.

 "Norges Bank has great respect for Mr Stoltenberg's decision made in the light of his very important responsibilities as Secretary General of NATO,'' she said.